PeterPCW/PeterPCW/README.md

 ### 💫 About Me ✨

 I love to experiment and iterate quickly.
-This drive leads me in all sorts of directions:
+This leads me in all sorts of directions:
 - ⚙ Scripting automations and building browser extensions
+- 👨‍💼 Troubleshooting with customers every chance I get
 - 🤖 Engineering complex prompts on the cutting edge of AI
-- 👨‍💼 Engaging customers every chance I get
-- 🍳 Developing and testing new recipies
+- 🍳 Developing new dishes, by taste not recipes

 ### 💬 Reach Out 📧